-Following publication of a new version of The CarbonNeutral Protocol, a grace period is permitted for organizations with active CarbonNeutral® certification, to adapt to new requirements.
+Following publication of a new version of The CarbonNeutral Protocol, a grace period is permitted for organizations which hold active CarbonNeutral® certification, to adapt to new requirements.

-This grace period allows organizations to defer incorporating any new requirements introduced in the latest revision until their next certification renewal date.
+The grace period allows for a deferral in incorporating any new requirements introduced in the latest revision to The CarbonNeutral Protocol until the next renewal date of the certification period.
 The grace period extends until the publication of the subsequent version of The CarbonNeutral Protocol, which is approximately 12 months, and can be applied to certification renewals that begin within this period of time.
-New requirements can be deferred only once (one renewal) under the grace period.
-Certifications renewed a second time within the grace period are subject to the full requirements of the Protocol, with the exception of certifications outlined in the following paragraph.

 Where an organization has been awarded a certification type which does not have a defined period and expiry, such as a CarbonNeutral event, the grace period is permitted where a certification of the same type was awarded within the 12 months prior to the publication of the current version of The CarbonNeutral Protocol.
-Such certifications may defer new requirements under the grace period more than once.
 All organizations are highly encouraged to adopt new requirements immediately, where they are able to do so.